application traffic steering

 They never had this problem with VLANS because they used a different code path.
 With the latest version of OVS, performance is not an issue.
 On the contrary, it’s faster than most of its alternatives, such as the Linux Bridge.

-The performance has increased due to the changes in architecture for Multithreading, Megaflows, and additional Classifier improvements.
+The performance has increased due to the changes in architecture for multithreading, megaflows, and additional classification improvements.
 It can be optimized further with Intel DPDK.
 DPDK is a set of enhanced libraries and drivers that enable kernel bypass, gaining impressive performance.
 Performance may also be achieved by moving the hypervisor out of the picture with SR-IOV.

 SR-IOV slices a single physical NIC into multiple virtual NICs, and then you connect the VM to one of the virtual NICs.
 You are allowing the VM to work with the hardware directly.